History of the Republic of Singapore: 2000 to present

-In the first few years of the 21st century, Singapore went through some of its most serious postwar crises, including the SARS outbreak in 2003 and the threat of terrorism.
+Singapore went through some of its most serious postwar crises, including the SARS outbreak in 2003, the COVID-19 pandemic and the threat of terrorism.
 In December 2001, a plot to bomb embassies and other infrastructure in Singapore was uncovered and 15 members of the Jemaah Islamiyah were arrested under the Internal Security Act.
 Major counter-terrorism measures were put in place to detect and prevent potential terrorism acts and to minimize damages should they occur.
 Meanwhile, the economy was affected marginally during the crisis, and in 2003, the average monthly household income was SGD$4,870.

 In 2004, Lee Hsien Loong, the eldest son of Lee Kuan Yew, became the third prime minister of Singapore.
 A number of national policy changes have been proposed and carried out since then.
 One of these changes was the reduction of National Service training requirements from two and a half years to two during 2005.
 The government also introduced a "Cutting Red Tape" program, which allows citizens to share their views on law, punishment, social and world issues.

 The general election of 2006 has been considered by analysts to be a landmark election in the history of Singapore, because of the heavy use of the internet and blogging that covered the election, which escaped government regulation.
 Just before the election, on 1 May 2006, the government issued a cash bonus, called the "progress package" to all adult citizens, worth SGD $2.6 billion.
 The PAP returned to power in the election winning 82 out of 84 seats, and 66% of the votes.
 During the election campaign period, there were large turnouts at many opposition rallies, with Malaysian newspaper The Star estimating that over ten thousand people attended one rally held on 30 April 2006.